michaeljerry456/beginnerWeb/learnGitVscode.md

 plans: testBranch add new feature, when it succeed a part we merge it into main, little by little. if the main branch collapes, we now know how to rest.

 learn check out

+pull

+pull request maybe is a request to be adopted by the origin author. when you forked a project and made some commit of changes to it on you own forked repository, you will want to pull request.

+merge

+git merge --abort : abort/undo the merge when you don't want to resolve the conflict.

+code *files

+we can use code *files in terminal to open files in vscode. because code is a environment variable, so we can use it in cmd. so can we using code *file to address the conflict in merging.